linh-n/blog/content/articles/snappy-navigation-nextjs-app-router/index.md

 ### Suspense

 All these features [`Suspense`](https://react.dev/reference/react/Suspense) and [`loading.js`](https://nextjs.org/docs/app/building-your-application/routing/loading-ui-and-streaming) are great, but they don't solve the problem of the link itself not being in the active state and current content is already stale.
-They only show up when the navigation has *already* happened to to help with the loading state of the new page.
+They only help with the loading state of the new page.

 ### New hook?